ajay094-dev/BlockChain-Midterm-main/README.md

 ```
 This launches the front-end development server, allowing you to interact with the DApp via the browser.

-Now, your DApp should be fully operational on your local machine, enabling you to create and manage your zombie army and kitties!

----

-Let me know if you need additional steps or clarifications!

 ## Deployment on Sepolia Testnet

-**1.** Set Up the Repository in Remix****
+1. Set Up the Repository in Remix
 First, open Remix, the online Solidity IDE, by navigating to Remix Ethereum.
 Once inside Remix, import your GitHub repository:
 Select the "GitHub" import option from the Remix file explorer.
 Provide the repository URL, and Remix will automatically load the project files, including your smart contracts.

 2. Add Sepolia Testnet to MetaMask
 Next, configure MetaMask to connect to the Sepolia Testnet:
 Open MetaMask and go to the networks menu, selecting "Add Network."
 Use the network details for Sepolia, which can be found at chainid.network.
 This will include the RPC URL, chain ID, currency symbol, and block explorer URL.
 Save the network, and ensure you switch to it before proceeding with the deployment.

 3. Deploy the ZombieOwnership Contract via Remix
 To deploy your ZombieOwnership contract, go to the "Deploy & Run Transactions" panel in Remix:
 Set the Environment dropdown to "Injected Provider - MetaMask," which will automatically connect Remix to your MetaMask wallet.
 When prompted, give permission to MetaMask to interact with Remix.
 This may require confirming a connection or signing a transaction.

 4. Deploy the Contract and Confirm on Sepolia
 After setting the environment to Sepolia:
 In the "Contract" dropdown, select ZombieOwnership (or whichever contract you are deploying).
 Click the Deploy button, which will trigger a transaction prompt in MetaMask.
 Confirm the transaction to deploy the contract.
 Once deployed, you can monitor the deployment confirmation either in the Remix console or by checking the transaction on Sepolia Etherscan using the block ID or transaction hash.